githwxi/ATS-Xanadu/srcgen2/README.md

 When I started implementing my first "real" compiler for Dependent ML (DML) in 1997, I immediately _assumed_ that I should use a tool to generate lexing code.
-I soon realized that implementing a lexer is actually very little work, and I have since manually implemented nearly every lexer I need.
+I soon realized that implementing a lexer is actually a very little piece of work, and I have since manually implemented nearly every lexer I needed.
 It is entirely possible that the code for lexing (in ATS3-Xanadu) will be rewritten in the future so as to make it more efficient.

 - `SATS/lexbuf0.sats`:
   For creating buffers of characters from text sources